takefive.care

 Professional caregivers check in by SMS

 Your home aide or agency nurse texts a Take Five number after each visit — naturally, like any text.
-Their update flows into the care record automatically.
 They never join the family chat.
 The family always knows what happened.

 3